MC-Linker/Discord-Linker/README.md

 ## Setup

-+ Invite the "Minecaft SMP Bot" Discord bot from the [App Directory](https://discord.com/application-directory/712759741528408064) or from [Top.gg](https://top.gg/bot/712759741528408064) U+ After you've added the plugin, execute `/connect plugin` in Discord
++ Invite the "MC Linker" Discord bot from the [App Directory](https://discord.com/application-directory/712759741528408064) or from [Top.gg](https://top.gg/bot/712759741528408064) U+ After you've added the plugin, execute `/connect plugin` in Discord